MEM2677/training-marketplace-repository/README.md

 		<type>war</type>
 	</dependency

-otherwise use the *everis-product-two-theme* atrifactId
+otherwise use the *everis-product-two-theme* artifactId